 IV sedation is when patients are injected with sedatives.
 Using intravenous sedatives is the best way of controlling a person’s degree of sedation since these sedatives don’t have a long half-life in the blood.
 You will remain conscious under IV sedatives but will most likely not remember what happened.

 General anesthesia is the most powerful form of sedation.
 It’s the type of sedation used in most surgeries.
 Under general anesthesia, patients aren’t conscious.
 It will take longer to recover from general anesthesia than other types of sedation.

 Regardless of the type of sedation, you should try to arrange for someone to take you home.
 You might be able to drive following inhalation sedation.
-Arranging for a drive home, however, is a must following intravenous sedation and general anesthesia.
+However, arranging for a drive home is a must following intravenous sedation and general anesthesia.